 in the first grade

 never completed elementary school

 Club Hope - Villa Guadalupe, Nicaragua

 Lacrosse the Nations partners with Club Hope in Villa Guadalupe.
 This community is a combination of families formerly living in La Chureca along with 1,422 people, 208 families in total, who were left homeless by flooding in 2010.
 They face unemployment, constant food insecurity and malnutrition.
 In the absence of outside resources, motivated leaders are emerging, and neighbors give what they can to support one another.

 Club Hope (formerly the School of Hope) was founded in December, 2012 due to the closing and clearing of La Chureca.
 They offer preschool/kindergarten, academic support, music classes, a feeding program and, of course, lacrosse.
 Located at the entrance to the new community, Villa Guadalupe, Club Hope occupies a former clinic.

 Economy in nicaragua

-children 5-14 involved in child labor
+children between ages 5-14 involved in child labor

 average daily income